MultiBLiMP 1.0: A Massively Multilingual Benchmark of Linguistic Minimal Pairs: LLM Evaluation Setup

-\paragraph{Monolingual LMs} The aforementioned LMs are all multilingual, i.e. trained on a mixture of different languages.
-To place their performance into perspective, we also evaluate the \textbf{Goldfish} suite \citep{goldfish}, a collection of monolingual LMs each trained on the same amount of data.
-This allows us to control for language frequency differences, which is not possible for the pre-trained LMs.
+\paragraph{Monolingual Models} The aforementioned LLMs are all multilingual, i.e. trained on a mixture of different languages.
+To place their performance into perspective, we also evaluate the \textbf{Goldfish} suite \citep{goldfish}, a collection of monolingual models each trained on the same amount of data.
+This allows us to control for language frequency differences, which is not possible for the pre-trained LLMs.
 In our experiments we consider the models trained on 1GB of data, or the \textit{full} models for languages with less than 1GB available data.
 All models have 500M parameters.
 Goldfish models exist for 70 out of the \nlmax languages in MultiBLiMP.
-As a monolingual English baseline, we also evaluate on \textbf{GPT2-xl} \citep{radford2019language}.